Tigray People's Liberation Front: 1978–1990

+On May 10–16, 1983, TPLF held its Second Organisational Congress.
+In this congress, TPLF declared its struggle being against imperialism (in general, US and Soviet ones in particular), feudalism, and bureaucratic capitalism (which was evolving into state capitalism) and reassured its position for the necessity for a united front.
+In this congress, Marxist–Leninist leaders of the TPLF made it possible for a resolution about allowing its communist members in a "higher level of organising" to pass, which laid the foundations for the Organization of Vanguard Elements, also (publicly) called as the Marxist–Leninist Core of the Tigray People's Liberation Front, a pre-party group.

 The TPLF managed to use the catastrophic famine of 1983-85 to its advantage.
 In early 1985, it organized a march of over 200,000 famine victims from Tigray to Sudan to draw international attention to the plight in Tigray.
 Its humanitarian arm, the Relief Society of Tigray (REST), founded in 1978, received large amounts of international humanitarian aid for famine victims and small-scale development projects in liberated Tigray.
 In 1984–1985, the TPLF diverted Western aid money intended for starving civilians to purchase weapons.

 A power struggle in the leadership saw future Ethiopian Prime Minister Meles Zenawi rise to power during 1985.
 In July 1985, the Marxist–Leninist League of Tigray (MLLT) was founded at a congress of a few hundred selected cadres.
 The MLLT was to be the nucleus of the future Marxist–Leninist vanguard party for all Ethiopia.
 The MLLT invited the genuine revolutionaries in the ranks of the Derg regime, which was busy organizing its own communist party, the Ethiopian Workers' Party, to join it.

 In December 1988, the TPLF and EPDM formed the Ethiopian People's Revolutionary Democratic Front (EPRDF) as the core of the planned United Democratic Front.
 In the spring of 1989, first the MLLT and then the TPLF held a congress.
 Abbay was elected chairman of both organizations, but toward the end of 1989 Meles became chairman of both.
-In May 1989, the EPDM formed the Ethiopian Marxist–Leninist Force (EMLF).